craig-m/rpi_cluster/doc/readme.md

 Raspberry Pi preparation
 ------------------------

-* Download Raspbian lite, copy the image to each SD card with DD or Etcher etc.
+* Download Raspbian lite, flash the image on to each SD card with DD or Etcher etc.

   I am using the 2017-11-29-raspbian-stretch-lite image.